seek-oss/wingman/.changeset/sixty-mice-end.md

 'wingman-be': minor
 ---

-createBrowserTokenMiddleware: Propagate `hirerId` request body property
+createBrowserTokenMiddleware: Require `hirerId` request body property

-This allows the requester to specify a desired hirer which your software can then authorise.
+The requester is now expected to request a browser token for a specific hirer account which your software can then authorise.